Tuesday, June 30, 2009

 But, I am also lazy, and not inclined to shave daily, anyhow.
 And with three kidlets, time alone in the bathroom is rare enough that I don't want to commit to the upkeep.

 So most of the time, I compromise.
-I shave under my arms frequently in summer, knees and below if they will be visible/I plan on swimming.
-And while it may comes as a disappointment to some readers (more likely a relief), I won't go into details about more personal areas except to say that the occasional trim with scissors is the most I'll do there (see previous comments on waxing, et al. Ouch!
+I shave under my arms frequently in summer, and occasionally but not always my knees and below if they will be visible/I plan on swimming.
+I won't go into details about more personal areas except to say that the occasional trim with scissors is the most I'll do there (see previous comments on waxing, et al. Ouch!
 I crossed my legs just thinking of it).

 Yet, as I consider items to pack for this summer's trip, I sigh inwardly and wonder why, and even if, I should bother to pack a razor.
 Would I feel differently if I had grown up in a culture where women didn't normally shave?
 It is interesting to think about all the little things that go into beauty rituals across time and place.
 Which ones are worth passing on to my daughter?